r-k-b/tulars/README.md

 # keeping dependencies up to date

 dependabot should keep the elm.json dependencies up to date;
-to keep the elm2nix / elm-srcs.nix dependencies up to date, run `just update`.
+to keep the nix dependencies up to date, run `just update`.

 NB, these commands assume you've entered the provided dev shell.
 `direnv allow` or `nix develop` should get you there.